Issue Deep Dive

 What is the EUI's current outlook on agricultural ODA?

 The EU will continue to support CGIAR.
-The EUI have consistently committed funding to the multilateral agricultural research network, CGIAR, including EUR32 million ( US$35 million) for 2020-2021.
-In September 2021, the EC announced a new commitment of EUR140 million ( US$166 million) to CGIAR across the 2021-2027 EU long-term budget.
+The EUI have consistently committed funding to the multilateral agricultural research network, CGIAR, including US$35 million for 2020-2021.
+In September 2021, the EC announced a new commitment US$166 million to CGIAR across the 2021-2027 EU long-term budget.
 The funding will come from the Global Challenges budget line in NDICI - Global Europe.

 Funding for agriculture will continue to come mainly from the geographic envelope.
 Under the 2021-2027 MFF’s NDICI - Global Europe, most of the funding for agriculture will come from the geographic funding envelope.
 However, food security is mentioned as a subset of issues to be addressed in the Global Challenges – Planet thematic program.

 Investments in food security continue to be prioritized.
-In addition to the 2021-2027 MFF’s NDICI - Global Europe, in September 2022, the EC allocated funding worth EUR600 million ( US$632 million) from the EDF for food security to countries in West, Central, East, and Southern Africa, the Caribbean, and Pacific.
-The funding was re-directed from de-committed funding from the 10th and 11th EDF.
-In November 2022, the EC announced an additional EUR210 ( US$221 million) in humanitarian assistance to help individuals in partner countries impacted by the global food crisis.
+In addition to the 2021-2027 MFF’s NDICI - Global Europe, in September 2022, the EC allocated funding worth US$632 million from the EDF for food security to countries in West, Central, East, and Southern Africa, the Caribbean, and Pacific.
+The funding was re-directed from funding for the 10th and 11th EDF.
+In November 2022, the EC announced an additional US$221 million in humanitarian assistance to help individuals in partner countries impacted by the global food crisis.
 The funding will be channeled to countries in West and Central Africa, East and Southern Africa, the Middle East, and Latin America, as well as to Afghanistan specifically.
-An additional EUR26 million ( US$27 million) was pledged in January 2023 to several partner countries in Africa.
+An additional US$27 million was pledged in January 2023 to several partner countries in Africa.

 EUI supports blended investments in agri-business.
 Through its AgriFI, launched in 2017, the EU facilitates impact investments in agri-business projects in low- and middle-income countries.
-Through its ABC Fund, launched in February 2019, the EUI provided EUR45 million ( US$50 million) through the EFSD to improve access to finance for smallholders and farmers' organizations.
+Through its ABC Fund, launched in February 2019, the EUI provided US$50 million through the EFSD to improve access to finance for smallholders and farmers' organizations.

 Key Bodies